marceldbo/VINDRIKTNING-esp8266-MQTT-Domoticz/README.md

 * ESP8266WiFi.h
 * PubSubClient.h

-Now download the code from the repository to your system, unzip it and open the .ino file in the Arduino IDE.
+Download the code from the repository to your system, unzip it and open the .ino file in the Arduino IDE.
 Once open, follow the comments in the code and enter the following information:

 * ssid of your wireless network
 * password of your wireless network